West Clare Railway – Percy French's line

 History

-A preservation society acquired Moyasta station and a short section of track in the mid‑1990s.
-Diesel‑powered heritage trains began running in 1995, and on 14 July 2009 the original steam locomotive No 5 Slieve Callan steamed for the first time in over half a century, marking the return of steam to the line.
+A preservation society took over Moyasta station and a short section of track in the mid-1990s.
+Diesel heritage trains began running in 1995, and on 14 July 2009 the original No 5 Slieve Callan steamed for the first time in over half a century.
 The restoration was funded by local businessman and railway enthusiast Jackie Whelan, who also helped secure planning permission for the museum and café.
+The centre today keeps restored steam, a former Channel Tunnel shunter and an ex-Bord na Móna diesel, along with two wooden-bodied coaches built by Alan Keef Engineering.

 Silver spade used by Charles Stewart Parnell, displayed in Clare Museum